CarterSos/Project1-Is543/README.md

 I would say I deserve an A (95% ish) on this project because I completed all the important tasks.
 Read below for specifically what I did, but the only thing I didn't get exactly right is that you cannot see the short lesson text in landscape mode (although the app functionality works).

+The other potential thing that may mark me down is that my Model started as a struct but I changed it to a class because I had some rendering problems.
+I spent 4 hours alone just trying to make it work with a struct but for some reason, I could only get it to work as a class.
+I know in class we traditionally created our Models as structs, so I commented out what my struct used to look like in the model file below it.

+I would say I went above and beyond in making the quiz fun.
+I included a little easter egg because the screen is different and plays special sound effects when the user achieves a new high score compared to just completing a quiz.
+The quiz sound effects are from different games and I learned how to do a delay to play multiple sounds in sequence after one trigger.

+Thanks for the help getting this app started!

 ## Required Tasks

 1. I completed the language learning app